North Yorkshire Parrot Rescue & Educational Pet Bird Club!

 Whitby Wildlife Sanctuary

-Whitby Wildlife is dedicated to the rescue, care and rehabilitation of sick, injured and orphaned wild animals and birds in the North Yorkshire.
+Whitby Wildlife is dedicated to the rescue, care and rehabilitation of sick, injured and orphaned wild animals and birds in the North East of England.
 Each year we regularly admit and treat approximately 4000 animals for which we need to raise over £5000 every month for the day to day running costs.
 Please make a donation.

 Visit: www.whitbywildlife.co.uk

-If you live in a different area of the UK, you can use another wildlife rehabilitation centre that is closer to you, using the directory below.
+If you live in a different area of the UK, you can find another wildlife rehabilitation centre that is closer to you, using the directory below.

 The Uk Wildlife Rescue Directory IF YOU NEED HELP WITH A WILD BIRD, PLEASE FIRST READ THE HELP PAGES AVAILABLE ON OUR WEBSITE, THEN CONTACT A RESCUE CENTRE USING THE UK WILDLIFE RESCUE DIRECTORY LINKS BELOW.